-Returns the "packed" size in bytes, suitable for serialization/deserialization (see 2.3 for details), of the specified type or variable.
+Returns the "packed" size in bytes, suitable for serialization/deserialization (see Section 2.3, Serialization and Deserialization, on Page 20 for details), of the specified type or variable.

-Note: To get the number of elements in an array, use .count instead (see 2.1.5).
+Note: To get the number of elements in an array, use .count instead (see Section 2.1.5, Arrays, on Page 16).